 New York City House Flipping Outlook

-New York City is in a prime location for people who like a dynamic city atmosphere.
+New York City is in a prime location for people who like a dynamic urban atmosphere.
 The economy of New York City has been strong for a number of years, and the population is growing.
-Home buyers come from all over the world looking to buy homes in New York City.
-The home values have increased recently making opportunities for house flippers that want to put in the effort to improve properties.
-Overall, house flipping in New York City can be lucrative when market conditions are favorable.
+Buyers come from all over the world looking to buy houses and apartments in New York City.
+The home values have increased recently creating opportunities for house flippers that want to put in the capital and effort to improve properties.